-In reality, great agile teams are already aware of sprint scope in the sprint planning as they held sprint pre-planning session in the previous sprint.
-There were user stories prepared or questioned enough to find user stories which are not ready and can’t be slotted to the next sprint without further elaboration.
+In reality, great agile teams are already aware of sprint scope in the sprint planning as they held sprint pre-planning sessions in the previous sprint.
+There were user stories prepared or questioned enough to find user stories that are not ready and can’t be slotted to the next sprint without further elaboration.

 Tip: Always prepare the Sprint backlog and subtasks on physical Kanban board first to concentrate on the solution and building up agreements in the team.

 Once you are done, write them into an electronic tool.
 It is much faster approach as you do not loose a time on the tool, but on brainstorming itself.

 This is how planning can be definitely done in two hours.

 Before the Sprint planning the Product owner should: